-Karen is a founding partner with Shift2Lean Inc., committed to delivering Value for clients through the implementation of Lean Project Delivery strategies.
+Founding partner with Shift2Lean Inc., committed to delivering Value for clients through the implementation of Lean Project Delivery strategies.
 Together, we believe that lean applies to all project delivery models, as productivity and collaborative team work enable exceptional projects.

-We are a founding member of the Women on the Move “Artemis Project”, a national accelerator platform designed specifically for women-owned businesses in the mining sector.
+Founding member of the Women on the Move “Artemis Project”, a national accelerator platform designed specifically for women-owned businesses in the mining sector.
 The program aims to bring a network of complementary professional services and supplies together to collaborate on projects, supporting the mining industry, and to help women in the mining sector supply chain develop leadership skills and gain vast visibility across Canada.

-We are on the “Women Leaders in Mining Advisory” team of PowHERHouse Media Group, a national women’s accelerator platform, designed to help women develop leadership skills and visibility across Canada.
+A member of the “Women Leaders in Mining Advisory” team of PowHERHouse Media Group, a national women’s accelerator platform, designed to help women develop leadership skills and visibility across Canada.
 PowHERHouse was built to last and has grown into a national brand with a solid reputation offering live events, publications and partnerships to help build strong women who lead.

 We are the only Canadian training partner for GPM Global (Green Project Management), offering a program that recognizes and builds upon existing Project Management training and certifications, as well as stands on its own.
 GPM's principles are derived from the UN Global Compact's Ten Principles, Earth Charter, and ISO:26000, Guidance on Corporate Social Responsibility.

 Karen has always been interested in helping to educate our next generation of leaders about the particulars of what can be done, and is being done, responsibly and sustainably within mining.
 Over the past several years, she has volunteered 20% of her time to supporting industry associations and committees to raise awareness about the great things happening in mining, as well as to offer insights for areas of improvement.

 Some of the ways Karen has done this work: